 If your files are really a mess, you can call the bank where you have your business account or get in touch with your accountant to get your EIN.
 Calling the IRS is also an option; the IRS Business & Specialty Tax Line is available from 7 a.m. to 7 p.m.
 Eastern time, Monday through Friday.
 However, be prepared to wait for quite a while to talk to someone if you choose this option.

 You can check online databases or use a paid service like EIN Finder to locate your number as a last resort.
 But before turning to these paid options, it’s better to try these free (and safe) methods first!

 One of the perks of setting your business apart as its own entity with an EIN is the opportunity to easily access the funding you need to invest in growth.
-National Business Capital offers a wide variety of business loans with flexible terms to meet your needs.
+National Business Capital offers a wide variety of business loans and financing options with flexible terms to meet your needs.